serverless/blog/posts/2018-02-13-running-scalable-reliable-graphql-endpoint-with-serverless.md

 ## Let's create a Serverless GraphQL Endpoint

 To create this endpoint, I'm going to be using the [`Apollo-Server-Lambda`](https://www.npmjs.com/package/apollo-server-lambda) package from npm.
-(I prefer its simplicity over Express, Koa, or Hapi.)
+(You can also use `Express`, `Koa`, or `Hapi` frameworks but I prefer less complexity and more simplicity).
+In addition, to make your endpoint production ready, you might want to integrate the lambda function with `Cloudwatch-metrics`, `AWS X-Ray` or [`Apollo Engine`](https://www.apollographql.com/engine/) for monitoring and debugging.

-Some of the main components of building your endpoint are (with links to Serverless-GraphQL repo):
+Some of the main components of building your endpoint are (with links to [serverless-graphql](https://github.com/serverless/serverless-graphql) repo):

 1. [handler.js](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/handler.js#L14): lambda function handler to route HTTP requests and return the response.